ksagonnn/CodeFirstGirls/README.md

 # CodeFirstGirls

-First project during WEEK 1 attending the CodeFirstGirls Coding Kickstarter for Web Development
+First project during WEEK 1 and 2 attending the CodeFirstGirls Coding Kickstarter for Web Development